Kandeo/Core-Week-8/README.md

 # Approaches

 1: Decision trees:
-The model should not use individual decision trees rather, at least 2 out of the 3 advanced models available: Random forests, Ada boosted trees, and gradient boosted trees.
+The model is to be built using at least 2 out of the 3 advanced models available: Random forests, Ada boosted trees, and gradient boosted trees.

 2: SVM: